-- Competitive Preference Priority- Applications from New Potential Grantees (0 or 3 points). - (a) Under this priority, an applicant must demonstrate that the applicant (e.g., the IHE) has not had an active discretionary grant under the program from which it seeks funds, in the last five years before the deadline date for submission of applications under the 84.325K program. - (b) For the purpose of this priority, a grant is active until the end of the grant's project or funding period, including any extensions of those periods that extend the grantee's authority to obligate funds.
+Applications from New Potential Grantees (0 or 3 points).

+- (a) Under this priority, an applicant must demonstrate that the applicant (i.e., the IHE) has not had an active discretionary grant under the ALN 84.325K 16 program, including through membership in a group application submitted in accordance with 34 CFR 75.127-75.129, in the last five years before the deadline date for submission of applications under this program (ALN 84.325M). - (b) For the purpose of this priority, a grant or contract is active until the end of the grant's or contract's project or funding period, including any extensions of those periods that extend the grantee's or contractor's authority to obligate funds.